orbcode/orbuculum/README.md

 Orbuculum - ARM Cortex SWO Output Processing Tools
 ==================================================

-(An Orbuculum is a Crystal Ball, used for seeing things that would be otherwise invisible, with a nodding reference to BlackMagic...)
+An Orbuculum is a Crystal Ball, used for seeing things that would be otherwise invisible.
+A  nodding reference to (the) BlackMagic (debug probe).

+This program is in heavy development.
+Check back frequently for new versions with additional functionality.

 On a CORTEX M Series device SWO is a datastream that comes out of a single pin when the debug interface is in SWD mode.
 It can be encoded